 but also how to do so in a way that is in harmony, I suppose, with the

 rest of how, I believe at least, a good life should be lived.
-And that

 would be to be as sustainable as possible.
 You know, don't go overboard and just try